SonicOriginalSoftware/daft/automation/runner/README.md

 # Server

-Conductor sends pipeline files to a runner through an http server.
+Conductor sends job commands to a runner through an http server.

 ## Endpoints

 - `status` - reports back with the state of the runner (defined in [States](#states))
-- `start` - receives a pipeline file and begins pipeline execution
+- `start` - receives job commands and begins execution

 # States